michaelbrownuc/GadgetSetAnalyzer/Criteria.md

 # GSA Gadget Criteria Reference
-This file contains reference information on the criteria GSA uses to (1) eliminate gadgets from consideration in the set and (2) score the remaining gadgets in theset for qaulity.
+This file contains reference information on the criteria GSA uses to (1) eliminate gadgets from consideration in the set and (2) score the remaining gadgets in theset for quality.

 ## Elimination Criteria